Agriculture (AGR) courses

 AGR 295 Service Learning in AgriculturePrerequisite(s): 12 credit hours.

-AGR 297 Global Agriculture and Food ProductionPrerequisite(s): ENG 110, COM 115 and completion of 40 credit hours.
+AGR 297 Global Agriculture and Food SecurityPrerequisite(s): ENG 110, COM 115 and completion of 40 credit hours.

-This course presents an overview of various agriculture and food production systems around the world, including North America, South America, Asia, the European Union, the #Former Soviet Union, Oceania and Africa.
-Students will study these systems based on the cultural, political, economic and scientific factors that influence the countries' production abilities and consumer demands.
-Students must submit a portfolio in this course.
+This course presents an overview of various agriculture and food production systems around the world, including North America, South America, Asia, the European Union, the Former Soviet Union, Oceania and Africa.
+Students will study these systems based on the cultural, political, economic and scientific factors that influence the countries' food security status, production abilities and consumer demands.
 International/Intercultural component.
-Meets the capstone requirement for the AAS degrees in Enology, General Agriculture, General Technology and Viticulture.
+Meets the capstone requirement for the AS and AAS degrees in Enology, General Agriculture, General Technology and Viticulture.

 AGR 299 Internship in AgriculturePrerequisite(s): Instructor permission.